 SDR entails removing the lamina from the vertebrae via an inch-long incision on the lower back.
 A rubber pad is then inserted along the spinal cord in order to separate the motor from the sensory nerves.

-Although there is no cure for spastic quad, therapies, along medications and sometimes surgery, have given numerous children the chance to lead more productive lives with lessened pain.
+Although there is no cure for spastic quad, therapies, along with medications and sometimes surgery, have given numerous children the chance to lead more productive lives with lessened pain.